smartprocure/contexture/packages/client/README.md

     - If the response has a lastUpdateTime earlier than the node in the current tree, ignore it (because it's stale)
     - If not ignoring the update, mutate the node with the result and set `updating` to false
 - After all of this, the promise for the action/dispatch resolves (so you can await the entire process)

+### Flat Trees

+The client maintains a flat tree in addition to the actual tree, which is an object mapped using `flattenTree` from `futil-js`.
+The keys are the array paths encoded as a string, currently using a slashEncoder.
+This allows path lookups to perform in constant time at `O(1)`, drastically speeds up some of the internal tree operations.